 In 2008, the Morgan Family Foundation launched the California Stewardship Network as a civic venture, investing in 10 economic regions that agreed to focus on breakthroughs led by stewardship teams composed of business, community and government civic entrepreneurs.

-Currently, thirteen diverse regions across California have come together to make up the body of the California Stewardship Network, developing innovative regional solutions to the state’s most pressing economic, environmental, and community challenges.
+Currently, fifteen diverse regions across California have come together to make up the body of the California Stewardship Network, developing innovative regional solutions to the state’s most pressing economic, environmental, and community challenges.
 These solutions require “breakthrough innovation” driven by a “new generation” of civic entrepreneurs—diverse regional teams composed of both established and emerging leaders.

 Stewardship is the careful and responsible management of something entrusted to us.
 This Network focuses on the “stewardship of place”—which requires attention to the economic, environmental, and social dimensions of a region.